RodrigoNunes20/RodrigoNunes20/README.md

 # 👋 Hey, I'm Rodrigo Nunes

 🎓 Computer Science student
-🚀 Looking for a Front-End internship opportunity
+🚀 Looking for a  internship opportunity
 🌍 Passionate about creating responsive and interactive web projects
 💡 Focused on HTML, CSS, JavaScript and API integration